Hottest day of year so far as temperature hits 19.3C - nearly double normal average

 “Having said that, for some southern and eastern areas of the UK it is feeling a little bit cooler than it did yesterday because of a stronger breeze, and sea temperatures aren’t that warm at the moment.”

-Sunday and Monday are expected to stay dry for the most part although slightly cooler and cloudier.
-Whilst clouds are expected over East Anglia and far southeast of England along with a little rain, strong spells of sunshine should prevail elsewhere.
+Sunday and Monday will see slightly cooler and cloudier conditions and some showers possible in south-east England.

+But dry weather should prevail everywhere else, with sunshine particularly in western areas.

-The sunshine is expected to pick up again into Tuesday and Wednesday reaching the mid to high teens with a jet stream tracking to the north of the UK, letting high pressure dominate from the east.
+Temperatures are predicted to pick up again into Tuesday and Wednesday, reaching the mid to high teens along with more sunshine and dry conditions.

+Ms Shuttleworth said: “Sunday will be a bit of a cooler day across the UK and a bit more cloud around on Monday and Sunday.
+But as we head into Tuesday and Wednesday we are keeping with high pressure so things staying dry and temperatures will increase again up to the mid to high teens.

-"There will certainly be some long-lived sunshine but it might not be wall-to-wall sunshine like on a day like today when there’s hardly a cloud in the sky,” Ms Shuttleworth said.
+“There will certainly be some long-lived sunshine but it might not be wall-to-wall sunshine like on a day like today when there’s hardly a cloud in the sky.”

 Register for free to continue reading